surya-1312/translator_voice-to-voice-and-text/Readme.md

 Step 1- Run These commands in your terminal-

-pip install tk
+1.pip install tk
-pip install SpeechRecognition
+2.pip install SpeechRecognition
-pip3 install googletrans==3.1.0a0
+3.pip3 install googletrans==3.1.0a0

 step 2- Open the resource folder from this repo- and download the image from this folder in your system.

 step 3 - Add the image path in the code.